City of Reno

 In what order will streets be plowed?

-The City of Reno street system contains approximately 2,361 lane miles and is divided into nineteen routes.
+The City of Reno street system contains approximately 2,361 lane miles and is divided into twenty routes.
 Priority is given to arterial and collector streets along with school zones.
 Secondary streets are plowed after Priority streets as resources become available.

 Priority 1 and 2 streets include major streets, collector streets, areas around schools, and emergency service sites (police stations, fire stations and hospitals).
 Examples of Priority 1 streets include portions of Virginia Street, Longley Lane and Stead Boulevard.
 Examples of Priority 2 streets include Center Street, Evans Avenue and Hunter Lake Drive.